 Albert and Lucy Parsons are an interracial couple who team with German immigrants to Chicago: August Spies, Louis Lingg, Adolph Fischer and others, to lead a movement to give American workers labor laws in the fight for the 8-hour work day and to end child labor.
 The Chicago Anarchists are charged with igniting a bomb at the Haymarket Riot and must figure out how to prove their innocence.

 Lucy Parsons is credited for organizing the first “sit-down” or sit-in strike.
-Her legacy continues daily and in movements such as Occupy, #BlackLivesMatter, #NoDAPL Protests
+Her legacy continues daily with direct action & in movements such as Occupy, #BlackLivesMatter, #NoDAPL, #WomensMarch events

 To find out more about the relevance and social significance of the story — click here